tomstafford/psy-checklist/README.md

 ## 4. Does your experiment produce data that you can analyse?

 ### This means you should do a full dry run through the experiment, noting how long it takes, and checking that the measures you need are recorded.
 Bonus points: simulate participant data (some platforms like Qualtrics will do this for you) and check your proposed analysis runs on the output.
+Bonus points: [Exercises for Lab Groups to Prevent Research Mistakes](https://psyarxiv.com/rsn5y/)

 ##  5. How will you judge the size of any effect?